openregister/registers-rfcs/content/metadata-log/index.md

 description, name, fields) but the specification offers no way to consume them.

-This RFC aims to keep backwards compatibility by creating a new metadata log to encode metadata changes with references to the data log to keep coordination with the original data log.
+This RFC aims to keep backwards compatibility by creating a new log to encode metadata changes with references to the data log to keep coordination with the original data log.